-If you have a Chihuahua or will be getting one soon, you’re probably curious about your Chihuahua’s growth stages and want to know what to expect.
+If you have a Chihuahua or will be getting one soon, you’re probably curious about your Chihuahua’s growth stages as well as what to expect and when it’s time for potty training.
 Well, you’ve come to the right place!
 We will discuss in details everything you need to know about your Chihuahua’s growth and the different phases of his or her life.

 4 Stages of maturity in Chihuahua

 Chihuahuas are among the longest-living canids.
 They grow up very quickly and spend a long time as adults, making them ideal for people looking for a long-term pet.

 During their lives, Chihuahuas go through 4 stages of maturity: infancy, puppyhood, adulthood, and old age.

 Your Chihuahua is a newborn from birth to about four weeks.
 The infant Chihuahuas are entirely dependent on their mother during this time.

 When Chihuahuas are over four weeks old, they enter puppyhood.
 This stage can be split into two sub-parts: